graphprotocol/graph-node/docs/environment-variables.md

 * `SUBSCRIPTION_THROTTLE_INTERVAL`: while a subgraph is syncing, subscriptions to that subgraph get updated at most this often, in ms. Default is 1000ms.
 * `GRAPH_GRAPHQL_MAX_COMPLEXITY`: maximum complexity for a graphql query.
 See [here](https://developer.github.com/v4/guides/resource-limitations) for what that means.
 Default is unlimited.
+Typical introspection queries have a complexity of just over 1 million, so setting a value below that may interfere with introspection done by graphql clients.
 * `GRAPH_GRAPHQL_MAX_DEPTH`: maximum depth of a graphql query.
 Default (and maximum) is 255.

 ## Miscellaneous